hai-vr/documentation/docs/products/xyvr/multiple-accounts.md

 If one of your contacts has multiple accounts across different social VR apps, you should group them.

-In the other account, click the ⋯ button and select **Merge with...**, then select the first account.
+In the other account, click the ⋯ button and select **Merge account...**.

+Then, in the main account, click the ⋯ button and select **Merge ... into this**.

 Users with multiple accounts can be searched using `accounts:>1`